frappe/pesa/README.md

 > Why a create another Money lib if these already exists?!

 They either didn't use `bigint` (_[megaJeff](#mega-jeff-in-venezuela) sad_) or had too verbose an API.

+## Credits
+1. These are [Ankush's](http://github.com/ankush) wise words of wisdom.
+These words instilled fear of the JS `Number` in me.
+Thank you Ankush.